 Do you often find yourself in the galleries in the Ahmanson Building, Level 4?
 Some of the most thought-provoking and beautiful shows have graced these spaces over the years, from Pinaree Sanpitak's Hanging by a Thread to Islamic Art Now: Contemporary Art of the Middle East.
 Sunday, July 16, is the last day to enjoy Abdulnasser Gharem: Pause, Monsoon: Indian Paintings of the Rainy Season, Storytelling in Bali: Paintings from the Bateson-Mead Collection, as well as highlights from LACMA's renowned South and Southeast Asian art collection.

-Beginning July 17, these galleries will close in preparation for the new permanent collection building slated to open in 2023.
-This building, designed by Peter Zumthor, will replace the Ahmanson Building, the Art of the Americas Building, the Hammer Building, and the Leo S. Bing Center.
-LACMA will remain open during the entire construction period, with exhibitions featuring art from all time periods and many cultures; education programs for children, families, students, and adults; music and film programs; and more.
+Beginning July 17, these galleries will close for collection inventory as we prepare for the construction of our proposed new permanent collection building slated to open in 2023.
+This building, designed by Peter Zumthor, is expected to replace the Ahmanson Building, the Art of the Americas Building, the Hammer Building, and the Leo S. Bing Center.
+LACMA will remain open during the construction period, with the west campus hosting exhibitions featuring art from all time periods and many cultures; education programs for children, families, students, and adults; music and film programs; and more.

 In May 2018, a major exhibition called In the Fields of Empty Days: The Intersection of Past and Present in Iranian Art will explore the intersection of past and present in Iranian art.
 Learn more about curator Linda Komaroff's work on this fascinating show in this in-depth interview.